Gap Stock Moves Lower on Flurry of Post-Earnings Bear Notes

 That penchant for bearish bets has been the norm lately.
 This is per GPS' 10-day put/call volume ratio of 1.60 over at the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), which ranks higher than all but 1% of annual readings.
 This indicates healthier-than-usual appetite for puts in the last two weeks.

 It has been a brutal last few months for Gap stock.
 In fact, the security is down 38.9% year-to-date, and just hit a May 24, roughly two-year low of $9.24.
 The 30-day moving average has been guiding shares lower since mid-April, while the $11.50 level turned down yesterday's rally.
-7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile

 .